La Negra Tiene Tumbao (song): Critical reception

 In Allmusic's Sharon Witmer review of the parent album, the song was selected as at the "CD's biggest draw".
 According to Billboard magazine's Leila Cobo, the song, "with its mid-section rap became the blueprint—to this day—for a bust of recordings featuring much younger acts."
 The song has been considered one of Cruz's last hits before her death in July 2003.

 The song received nominations for Record of the Year, Song of the Year, and Music Video of the Year at the Latin Grammy Awards of 2002.
 The parent album won the Latin Grammy Award for Best Salsa Album.
 It was nominated for Album of the Year.
 The song was also nominated Tropical Song of the Year at the 2003 Lo Nuestro Awards, eventually losing to Cruz's own "La Vida Es Un Carnaval".
 It received a nomination for Best "Party Starter" at the 2004 Premios Juventud.
 "La Vida Es Un Carnaval" was also nominated in the same category.
 In 2016, the song was awarded Television Theme Song of the Year, for the television program Celia, at the American Society of Composers, Authors and Publishers Awards.

+Other performances

+Puerto Rican singer Ivy Queen performed the song at the third edition of the Billboard Latin Women in Music event in 2025, during a tribute to Cruz, along with Olga Tanon and La India, who performed "Yerbero Moderno" and "Quimbara", respectively.